Australian jazz: 2000 to present

 During the 1990s and early 2000s, there was a noticeable trend back towards jazz by many popular performers who had been associated with the rock genre.
 Most notable amongst these were Kate Ceberano and Vince Jones who released traditional jazz or jazz-influenced albums within a very short period of time which included high record sales and performances to large audiences.

 Compared to the latter years of the 1900s jazz lost some of its impetus in Australia in the first decade of the twenty-first century.
 However it is still very visible in a number of venues including Melbourne's Bennett's Lane Jazz Club and concerts in Sydney staged by groups such as Sydney Improvised Music Association, Venue 505, The Jazzgroove Association, and The Jazz Action Society.
 The Melbourne Jazz Co-operative since 2007 has run three jazz concerts a week in Melbourne, the most active jazz presenter organisation in Australia.

 The early 2000s saw the introduction of jazz studies at Monash University: a jazz program that is now a leader in jazz education in Australia with staff including Robert Burke, Paul Williamson, Jordan Murray and Johannes Luebbers.
 The award-winning Monash Art Ensemble (MAE) is their flagship ensemble promoting experimentation and Australian music.
 The program also produced a long series or recordings (Monash Sessions) inclusive of National and International collaboration.

 In the 2010s, jazz music continues to be a valid and visible form of expression in Australia.
 Although jazz is virtually ignored by mainstream media, Australia is home to one of the only national 24/7 jazz networks in the world, ABC Jazz as part of the national broadcaster, the Australian Broadcasting Corporation (ABC).

 ABC Jazz broadcasts jazz 24 hours a day on DAB+ Digital Radio, Digital TV, online at abc.net.au/jazz and on the ABC Radio mobile app.
-It broadcasts original presented shows by Mal Stanley, Dr Megan Burslem, James Valentine and Monica Trapaga, as well as weekly featured albums, live sets, and interviews.
+It broadcasts original presented shows by Mal Stanley, Megan Burslem, James Valentine and Monica Trapaga, as well as weekly featured albums, live sets, and interviews.
 ABC Jazz also records local acts and broadcasts local content in the regular playlist.

-Jazz festivals continue to be staged, including the Melbourne Jazz Festival, Melbourne Jazz Fringe Festival, Wagga Wagga Jazz Festival, the Jazzgroove Summer Festival, the Stonnington Jazz Festival, the Wangaratta Festival of Jazz and Australia's longest running jazz festival, and the Manly Jazz Festival (celebrating its 40th anniversary in 2017) in Sydney.
+Australian jazz festivals

-An abundance of talented players, as well as individual composers of unusual strands of jazz, combining jazz with Contemporary Classical music have sprung up in Australia more recently.
+Jazz festivals have been staged across Australia, with the 1st Annual Australian International Jazz Festival held in 1960 in four states featuring international and local acts.
+More recent festivals include the Adelaide Jazz Festival, Dingo Creek Jazz and Blues Festival, Grampians Jazz Festival, Manly Jazz Festival, Melbourne Jazz Festival, Melbourne Jazz Fringe Festival, Perth International Jazz Festival, Stonnington Jazz Festival, Sydney International Women’s Jazz Festival, Wagga Wagga Jazz Festival, and Wangaratta Festival of Jazz.